Most people know that they should have a will, but many don't know what a will is and how it works.

 A will, also called a "last will and testament," can help you protect your family and your property.
 You can use a will to:

 In Idaho, if you die without a will, your property will be distributed according to state "intestacy" laws.
 Idaho's intestacy law gives your property to your closest relatives, beginning with your spouse and children.
 If you have neither a spouse nor children, your grandchildren or your parents will get your property.
-This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, and your spouse's relatives.
+This list continues with increasingly distant relatives, including siblings, grandparents, aunts and uncles, cousins, nieces, and nephews.
 If the court exhausts this list to find that you have no living relatives by blood or marriage, the state will take your property.

 To finalize your will in Idaho:

 Although Idaho allows an "interested person" who stands to inherit under your will to serve as a witness, it is usually not a good idea.
 Idaho Code § 15-2-502.

 Handwritten (holographic) wills do not have to be witnessed if the signature and the material provisions of the will are in the will maker's handwriting.
 Idaho Code § 15-2-503,